 - 1. Apply the appropriate rating factor under Rule 24 to the manual rate for Parts 7 and 9, if applicable. - 2.
-Apply the appropriate rating factor under Rule 48 to the rate for Parts 7, 8 or 9, if applicable. - 3.
-Apply the appropriate discount to the premium developed in Step 2.
+Apply the appropriate discount to the premium developed in Step 1.
 Refer to Rule 19 for a definition of the available discounts.

 Parts 1 through 9 and Part 12 may be subject to more than one discount.
-In such case, the order of discounts shall be (1) annual mileage, (2) multi-car, (3) passive restraint, (4) anti-theft, and (5) class 15.
+In such case, the order of discounts shall be (1) annual mileage, (2) multi-car, (3) anti-theft, and (4) class 15.
 The discount shall be rounded to the nearest dollar after each application.

-4. Apply the appropriate merit rating plan points to the premium developed in step 3.
+3. Apply the appropriate merit rating adjustment to the premium developed in step 2.

 NOTE: A discount of the premiums paid for Parts 4 and 7 will be given to eligible policyholders who provide evidence of purchase of eleven monthly passes or tickets from a qualified public transit system during the policy period.
 Refer to Rule 19.
-The discount is applied to the premium developed in step 4.
+The discount is applied to the premium developed in step 3.